 - Bakery 12: Della Fattoria's Country Boule ($6.99)

 The breads were served sliced and placed on plates marked only by number.
-Tasters were asked to comment on:
+Tasters were asked to comment on several qualities or characteristics.

 As some panelists pointed out, some of the bread was sliced thicker than others, due to the difficulty of slicing a very soft loaf into thin, even slices, which may have slightly affected the assessment of the internal crumb structure.
 Still, I'm confident that the results we achieved are fair and unbiased.

 Note to self: when you ask 22 people to bring "something that goes well with bread," you will receive more cheese than you can possibly consume in a lifetime.*